Essex Skypark: Early history

 1946 USGS topo map incorrectly labels the airport as "Diffendall."

 Aviation enthusiast William Diffendahl carved the airpark out of local farmland in the late 1930s and early 1940s.
 It was used by aviation enthusiasts from the working communities around the Baltimore Glenn L. Martin Company plant that built the Martin M-130 flying boat, the Martin B-26 Marauder bomber and other aircraft in the 1940s.

 A 1947 Maryland Airport Directory listed the airport as having two intersecting grass runways: a north–south strip 2,200 feet in length and an east–west strip 1,800 feet in length.
 Buildings on the airport (which was owned and operated by Isabelle Diffendahl) included an administration building, a 44-foot by 60-foot hangar as well as eight t-hangars.

-The early years were very good to the airport, with more than 200 pilots calling the field their homeport.
-These pilots included crop dusters, air traffic reporters, traveling salesmen, daredevils and more.
+During its early years, the airport experienced significant growth, serving as a home base for more than 200 pilots.
+These pilots included crop dusters, air traffic reporters, commercial travelers, and exhibition pilots.

 Sometime around 1949 the land was purchased by J. S. Shapiro and renamed Eastern Airport.
 The airport continued to flourish and prosper throughout the 1950s and 1960s, adding a seaplane base on adjacent Back River.
 By 1964, the longer of the two turf runways was paved and taxiways were added.

 In 1967 the airport was renamed Essex Skypark.
 Many factors led to a decline in growth and revenues in the following years.
 By the 1970s however, things had stabilized.